rhine59/OnTheEdge/ConnectToLabEnvrionment.md

 ![](images/2020-01-20-13-55-03.png)

-Take a note of address and the port number, next to the **edge-server** VM.
+Take a note of address and the port number, next to the **edge-device** VM.
 In above example, it is *services-uscentral.skytap.com* and *12316*.
 It is the SSH port exposed from the virtal machine for your instance.

 Open the terminal on your workstation.
 Connect to the VM using user **localuser** with password **passw0rd**